martinrotter/rssguard/docs/source/services/standard.md

 The category feed shows pages recently added to the category.
 The search feed shows matching pages ordered by their latest edit.
 Each result links to its article, and RSS Guard loads the rendered article HTML through the API.
 If any required API request fails, the whole feed refresh fails; RSS Guard does not download article web pages as a fallback.
 An article keeps the same feed item identity when it is edited.
 Search feeds watch a result set; they do not record every edit as a separate item.

 Use `fulltext=1` in a Wikipedia search URL so it opens a results page.
 Without it, Wikipedia can redirect a query directly to a matching article.
-Results are limited to five API pages or 250 articles per refresh.
-Loading full HTML may make large feeds slow because each article needs an additional download.
+A refresh loads at most five of the newest results and fetches each article's HTML through a separate API request.
+Additional API requests are serialized and separated by a seven-second pause.
+This keeps one feed's request rate low, but several feeds or other clients using the same IP address can still share a server-side limit.

 ## Folders and Local Storage
 Feeds can be organized into folders and rearranged freely.
 Articles, read states and account structure are stored in RSS Guard's own database; they are not synchronized to another feed reader.